TextCorpusLabs/wikimedia/README.md

    ```{shell}
    python extract_article_text.py -in d:/enwiki/enwiki-20200720.xml -out d:/enwiki/articles
    ```
+   Article extraction can take a very long time due to needing to write millions of small files to disk.
+   The process also provides optional `-rs {start ID}` and `-re {end ID}` arguments.
+   Using this argument will _read and partially parse_ the full mediawiki file, but only write articles whose `ID`s are in the inclusive range.
+   **NOTE:** there are no checks on this option.
+   If you fail to select the full range, you will fail to return all the articles.
 6. [Tokenize](./code/tokenize_article_text.py) the article text.
    This will create a folder containing all the tokenized documents.
    Creating one sentence per line with paragraphs have a blank line between them.